Understanding Complex ERP Bank Integration

 Once the bank has approved the format, IT then needs to work through their internal procedures to release to production including dev > test > QA > non-prod > prod.
 In fact, it is not uncommon for a single payment format to take 6+ months to be developed, tested and released into production to be utilized by the business owner.

 Once the formats are in production, the IT infrastructure team then has to manage these moving forward.
-We find that most corporations require extra resources to manage these connections to troubleshoot bank issues, edit formats as required by the bank and implement new banks when required.
+We find that most corporations require extra resources to manage these connections to troubleshoot bank issues, edit formats as required by the bank and implement new banks ERPs when required.
 Headcount can vary from two to five persons on average, depending on the company’s banking footprint.

-In order to mitigate these key man risks, accelerate ERP migrations and simplify global bank connectivity, many organizations are looking to Kyriba for connectivity.
+In order to mitigate these key person risks, accelerate ERP migrations and simplify global bank connectivity, many organizations are looking to Kyriba for connectivity.
 With 20 years of experience and roots embedded in connectivity, we can help.
-Our bank adapters to our network of more than 600 connected banks provide bolt-on connectivity to most ERPs and banks, eliminating the daunting task of development and testing, and accelerating the time-to-value for the ERP by cutting bank integration work by more than 80 percent.
+Our bank adapters to our network of more than 600 connected banks provide bolt-on connectivity to most ERPs and banks, eliminating the daunting task of development and testing, and accelerating the time-to-value for the ERP by cutting bank integration and ERP payment integration work by more than 80 percent.
 This white glove delivery service also eliminates the need for internal IT to support the bank integrations or the required SWIFT domain expertise.